 You can use your RBC Rewards points for any seat of any flights available and there are no blackout dates.
 You can use points to pay for the whole price of airfare including taxes and airport fees.
 Note that you will still earn airline loyalty miles and status miles when booking through the RBC Rewards portal and you can book flights for someone else.

 If you don’t have enough points to pay for the whole redemption, you can use as little points as you wish since there is no minimum redemption required and put the balance on your RBC Rewards credit card.
 The only exception is for the Air Travel Redemption Schedule for which you need the total amount of points to be able to redeem.

 It’s a good idea to log into RBC Rewards often since they have many redemption promotions throughout the year and these promotions boost your points’ value.
-In recent months, RBC Rewards had many conversions bonus (10% to 30% bonus) for Westjet, Asia Miles, British Airways Avios miles and American Airlines AAdvantage Miles.
-They also often have gift cards redemption bonus (10% to 30% bonus) including travel related gift cards that are already at a better redemption rate.
+In recent months, RBC Rewards had many conversion bonuses (10% to 30% bonus) for Westjet, Asia Miles, British Airways Avios miles and American Airlines AAdvantage Miles.
+They also often have gift cards redemption bonuses (10% to 30% bonus) including travel related gift cards that are already at a better redemption rate.

 How RBC Rewards compares to others